 In in the example of Daniel H., the statutory benefits cover only two thirds of his usual income.
 But he was not taken by surprise.
 “Fortunately, before my children were born, I carried out an analysis of my pension situation,” explains Daniel H. Then he decided to take out private disability and death benefits insurance in pillar 3, so the family has financial security and can maintain its standard of living.

 In the pension analysis that Daniel H. had carried out by the insurance company, he picked two elements of risk cover.
 Together they cost around CHF 900 per year and they cover both death and incapacity to earn.
 Daniel H. is currently 100 percent unable to earn.
 He receives CHF 20,000 per year, in addition to the statutory benefits from pillars 1 and 2.
 “With this amount my loss of income is not too great and I don’t have to worry about my finances,” he explains.
 So he and his family can concentrate fully on getting better.
 We wish him all the best with that.

 When taking out insurance to cover incapacity to earn or death, it is equally important to think about your partner.
 For example, when mothers or fathers reduce their working hours or temporarily give up work entirely, the financial consequences in the event of incapacity to earn or death are far-reaching.
 Because in addition to the suffering, there are not only substantial income shortfalls but also additional costs for childcare.
-Moreover in the case of unmarried couples, if one of the partners is no longer working, that partner must continue to pay the minimum OASI contribution.
+Moreover in the case of unmarried couples, if one of the partners is no longer working, that partner must continue to pay at least the minimum OASI contribution.

 An individual pension analysis is recommended, so that any pension shortfalls are covered.